deepaksood619/deepaksood619.github.io/docs/cloud/aws/storage/amazon-s3.md

     - Markov-chain model for reliability evaluation
 - $23/TB/month
 - 5 TB single object limit
+- 6 Copies of 1 object are maintained in >=3 Az's
+- You can send [3,500 PUT/COPY/POST/DELETE and 5,500 GET/HEAD requests per second per partitioned prefix](https://docs.aws.amazon.com/AmazonS3/latest/dev/optimizing-performance.html) in an S3 bucket.
+When you have an increased request rate to your bucket, Amazon S3 might return **503 Slow Down errors** while it scales to support the request rate.
+This scaling process is called **partitioning**.
+- Pass through uploads

-- Pre signed URL (max expiry 7 days)
+### Pre signed URL (max expiry 7 days)

 `aws s3 presign s3://bigbet90/index.html --expires-in 90`